CA cares about your privacy

 A “cookie” is a small amount of data transferred to your browser and read by the web server that placed it there.
 It records your preferences and information you entered.
 By using cookies, the information you previously provided can be retrieved on your next visit to the website so that your use of the website is more efficient.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie.

-Web beacons may be used to deliver the cookie and to compile statistics about our website, such as how many people visited a particular page or clicked on certain links.
-While your particular use of the site will not be revealed and no personally identifying information will be collected, this information may be used, in an anonymous fashion, for preference marketing purposes, and CA’s third party advertising companies may use the information about your visit to the website(s) in order to provide ads about goods and services of interest to you.
+Web beacons may be used to deliver the cookie and to compile statistics about our website, such as how many people visited a particular page or clicked on certain links or to ensure the integrity of the registration process.
+While your particular use of the site will not be revealed and no personally identifying information will be collected, this information may be used, in an anonymous fashion, for preference marketing purposes, and CA’s third party advertising companies may use the information about your visit to the website(s) in order to provide ads about goods and services of interest to you or to measure and improve the effectiveness of ads for their clients.
 This information can include: date/time of banner ad shown, related cookie, and the first three octets of the IP address.
 CA may share aggregated statistics about the use of the website with third parties.

 Cookies are either session-based (which disappear after you close your browser) or persistent (which remain on your computer after you close your browser or turn off your computer).